Starter ProUpdated May 18, 2026

 Prefer

-• server-side validation for auth actions
+• server-side validation for authentication actions

 • short-lived tokens for recovery flows